iCog-Labs-Dev/metta-moses/README.md

 ## Running the code
 - Make sure to install MeTTaLog `SWI-Prolog version 9.3.25` following the instruction on the [metta-wam][https://github.com/trueagi-io/hyperon-experimental](https://github.com/trueagi-io/metta-wam?tab=readme-ov-file#windows-installation) repository.
 - The entry point to our algorithm is found in [this file](https://github.com/iCog-Labs-Dev/metta-moses/blob/main/deme/tests/expand-demes-test.metta).
 There are test cases in an assert equal, but there are also additional running examples you can use which are commented out for now.
+You can use the following command to run the tests using `mettalog` after successfully installing mettalog on your machine.
+    ```sh
+       mettalog deme/tests/expand-demes-test.metta
+    ```
 ## Contributing
 Before you start contributing to this repository, make sure to read the [CONTRIBUTING.md](https://github.com/iCog-Labs-Dev/metta-moses/tree/main/.github/CONTRIBUTING.md) file from our repository.